JOP-Lee/READ/README.md

 The size of crop_size depends on your GPU memory, and the parameter train_dataset_args can be adjusted in the configs folder

+## Train with your own data

+It's very simple.
+You just need a sequence of pictures to do it.

+Use metashape to obtain camera.xml, pointcloud.ply
+Place the above files and photos in the Data folder, for example, Data/image/xx.png, Data/camera.xml Data/pointcloud.ply Change the folder address in configs/paths_example.yaml and load net_ckpt/texture_ckpt model address in configs/train_example.yaml, if any.
+Run the code: python train.py --config configs/train_example.yaml --pipeline READ.pipelines.ogl.TexturePipeline --crop_size 256x256

 <!---